mahendrapaipuri/gitlab-activity/docs/website/docs/02-commandline.md

   - Usage: `-s/--since`

   Return activity since this date or git reference.
-  Can be any string that is parsed with dateutil.parser.parse.
+  Can be any string that is parsed with `dateutil.parser.parse`.
 If None, activity since latest tag will be reported.

 - `until`: